Tesco Mobile

-Tesco Mobile Limited (trading as Tesco Mobile) is a mobile virtual network operator (MVNO) in the United Kingdom, Ireland, Slovakia, and the Czech Republic.
+Tesco Mobile Limited is a mobile virtual network operator (MVNO) in the United Kingdom, Ireland, Slovakia, and the Czech Republic.
 It is operated by British retailer Tesco, using the network O2 as its carrier except in Ireland, where the network operator is Three Ireland.

 Overview

 Tesco Mobile was established in May 2003 and launched pre-paid mobile services in Tesco stores and online by the end of the year.
 In January 2014, the network in the United Kingdom started offering 4G service, for its pay monthly and SIM only customers at no extra cost, extending the service to pay as you go customers in July of that year.

-As of December 2017, the company was a 50:50 joint venture between Tesco (through its subsidiaries Tesco Mobile Communications Limited and Tesco Mobile Services Limited) and Virgin Media O2 (through its subsidiary O2 Communications Limited).
+As of December 2017, the company was a 50:50 joint venture between Tesco (through its subsidiaries Tesco Mobile Communications Limited and Tesco Mobile Services Limited) and O2 UK.

+In 2023, Tesco Mobile was serving 5 million mobile customers and was the biggest virtual mobile network in the UK.

+In January 2024, Tesco Mobile and Virgin Media O2 signed a ten-year renewal of their agreement.

 Outside the United Kingdom

 Ireland

 In December 2006, Tesco Ireland announced that it would enter into a joint venture with O2 Ireland to offer mobile telecommunications services.
 The service, which was Ireland's second MVNO (the defunct Cellular 3 having been the first), used the O2 network but operates separately.
 It has been allocated the area code 089.
 As with Tesco's mobile service of the United Kingdom, it is branded Tesco Mobile.
 The network commenced operation in 2007.
 Tesco Mobile had 375,000 customers in Ireland as of August 2017.

 In March 2015, after it was announced that Three had purchased O2's Irish operations, it was announced that the O2 Ireland network would close and that the O2 website, shops and network would merge into Three Ireland.
 As a result, Tesco Mobile Ireland moved from the O2 network to the Three network.
 Since August 2018, Tesco Mobile customers can access Three masts, which means that they can now avail of 4G as well as increased 3G coverage.